microsoft/BotFramework-Composer/docs/concept-language-understanding.md

 1. Select **Start Bot** on the upper right corner of the Composer.

-2. Fill in your **LUIS Primary key** and select **OK**.
+2. Fill in your **LUIS Authoring key** and select **OK**.

    > [!Note]
    > If you do not have a LUIS account, you can get one on the [LUIS](https://www.luis.ai/home).
-If you have a LUIS account but do not know how to find your LUIS primary key please see the [Azure resources for LUIS](https://aka.ms/LUIS-Authoring-Keys#programmatic-key) section of the _Authoring and runtime keys_ article.
+If you have a LUIS account but do not know how to find your LUIS Authoring key please see the [Azure resources for LUIS](https://aka.ms/LUIS-Authoring-Keys#programmatic-key) section of the _Authoring and runtime keys_ article.

 3. Select **OK**.
    ![Publish LU](./media/language-understanding/publish-lu.png)